JeremyNelson13/Restful-Application/readme.md

-# Rest-Rate
+# Game-Rater
 This is a Restful application designed to allow users to do some basic functions to data.
+It is based off of a project from my NCSU bootcamp.

 ## Technology used
 - Express
 - React